 Also of interest is that Snellville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Snellville citizens is substantially higher than the typical US community, as 31.25% of adults in Snellville have at least a bachelor's degree.
+The education level of Snellville citizens is very high relative to the national average among all cities (21.84%): 34.64% of adults in Snellville have a bachelor's degree or even advanced degree.

-The per capita income in Snellville in 2010 was $24,027, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $96,108 for a family of four.
+The per capita income in Snellville in 2018 was $28,777, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $115,108 for a family of four.
 However, Snellville contains both very wealthy and poor people as well.

 Snellville is an extremely ethnically-diverse city.
 The people who call Snellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snellville residents report their race to be White, followed by Black or African-American.
 Snellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.68% of the city’s residents.
-Important ancestries of people in Snellville include Irish, German, African, and Jamaican.
+People of Hispanic or Latino origin account for 12.02% of the city’s residents.
+Important ancestries of people in Snellville include English, German, Irish, Jamaican, and Haitian.

 The most common language spoken in Snellville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and African languages.